What is the highest psychiatrist salary in Australia?

 There is a need for mental health services (including psychiatry) across Australia.
 This means psychiatrists can earn a good income.

-The average annual psychiatrist salary in Australia is AUD 235,000.
+According to the Australian Taxation Office, the average annual psychiatrist salary in Australia is in the middle at AUD $235,000.

-Psychiatry specialists earn up to AUD $500,000 – with specialists in private practice earning even higher annual salaries.
+Specialists in private practice can earn even higher annual salaries.

 Psychiatry is one of the most in-demand specialties in Australia.
 There aren’t enough psychiatrists to fill the available roles, so in addition to a high annual salary, your chances of finding a job are high.